Red Sox vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has eight doubles, two triples, 11 home runs, 22 walks and 32 RBI (51 total hits).
-He has swiped six bases.
+- Ohtani has 52 hits with eight doubles, two triples, 11 home runs, 22 walks and 32 RBI.
+He's also stolen six bases.

 Ohtani Recent Games